josrenato/biomaglab.github.io/content/en/publication/tardelli-2022/index.md

 - Maria A. Nazarova
 - Oswaldo Baffa
 date: '2022-05-01'
-publishDate: '2024-05-08T14:24:37.592278Z'
+publishDate: '2024-05-08T14:49:21.987974Z'
 publication_types:
 - article-journal
 publication: '*Brain Topography*'
 doi: 10.1007/s10548-022-00893-1
-abstract: Most of the motor mapping procedures using navigated transcranial magnetic stimulation (nTMS) follow the conventional somatotopic organization of the primary motor cortex (M1) by assessing the representation of a particular target muscle, disregarding the possible coactivation of synergistic muscles.
+abstract: <p>Most of the motor mapping procedures using navigated transcranial magnetic stimulation (nTMS) follow the conventional somatotopic organization of the primary motor cortex (M1) by assessing the representation of a particular target muscle, disregarding the possible coactivation of synergistic muscles.
 In turn, multiple